Implantable cardioverter-defibrillators (ICDs)

 If you have an ICD to treat ventricular arrhythmia, driving a vehicle presents a challenge.
 The combination of arrhythmia and shocks from your ICD can cause fainting, which would be dangerous while you're driving.

-The American Heart Association's guidelines advise avoiding driving for one week after ICD placement, but talk to your doctor for specific recommendations.
-The guidelines discourage driving during the first six months after your procedure if your ICD was implanted due to a previous cardiac arrest or ventricular arrhythmia.
+The American Heart Association's guidelines discourage driving during the first six months after your procedure if your ICD was implanted due to a previous cardiac arrest or ventricular arrhythmia.

 If you have no shocks during this period, you'll likely be able to drive again.
 But if you then have a shock, with or without fainting, tell your doctor and follow his or her recommendations.
-In most cases, you'll need to stop driving until you've been shock-free for another six months.
+In most cases, you'll be discouraged from driving until you've been shock-free for another six months.

 If you have an ICD but have no history of life-threatening arrhythmias, you can usually resume driving within a week after your procedure if you've had no shocks.
 Discuss your situation with your doctor.